Coronavirus & EuroMillions: How to Play Online

 Once you have paid for your entries, you will be able to view them in your online account.
 In the event of a win, you will receive an email notification, informing you that you should check your account.

-Are online sales suspended now that the country has gone into lockdown?
+Will online sales be suspended if the country goes back into lockdown?

 The UK National Lottery has stated that it expects draws to continue as normal.
 If the situation regarding retail stores changes, there is no reason why online sales would cease.
 Online sales were never suspended during the first lockdown.

 You can buy your tickets online, ensuring that your numbers will be entered into all draws for your selected period.